akarn2020-dev/FirstOne/README.md

 The goal of this assignment is to:
 - Create a basic HTML page using Basic HTML tags
-- Defintion of List in Html
+- Defintion of List in HTML

 ## 🧠 What I Learned